 ELLEN CROZAT CASSILLY, AIA (1960-)

 Ellen Cassilly holds a 1983 Bachelor of Environmental Design degree from Texas A & M University and a 1998 Master of Architecture degree from the University of Pennsylvania.
 She worked in Paris with Christian DePortzamarc, winner of the Pritzker Prize, from 1988-1992.
-After a six-week internship with Arata Isotaki in Tokyo, she worked locally for Lucy Carol Davis and Frank Harmon.
+After a six-week internship with Arata Isotaki in Tokyo, she worked for Lucy Carol Davis and Frank Harmon.
 At the latter, she did projects such as the North Carolina Museum of Art Amphitheater.

 Cassilly started her own firm, Ellen Cassilly Architect, in 1999.
-She and her husband Frank Konhaus (below) have been extensively involved in the Durham arts scene, especially the spectacular Rousse Project.
+She and her husband Frank Konhaus (below) are extensively involved in the Durham arts scene, especially the spectacular Rousse Project.

-Guillo Rodriguez and Jeffery Crawford Residence,
+2001 - The Guillo Rodriguez and Jeffery Crawford Residence, aka the Weekend

-2011 - The Phil and Nneena Freelon Residence Renovation, the penthouse condo in the Kress Building, 103 W. Main Street, Durham.
+2011 - The Phil and Nneena Freelon Residence Renovation, penthouse condo in the Kress Building, 103 West Main Street, Durham.
 2200 sf.
 The 1933 building is one of the largest and most elaborately decorated Art Deco buildings in North Carolina and was the site of lunch counter civil rights sit-ins during the 1960's.

 2014 - The Carol Hamlin House, 1410 Ward Street, Durham.
 Built by BuildSense.